Skip to main content

 }'

-Send a request with basic-auth credentials:
+Send a request to the Route with consumer1 basic authentication credentials:

-curl http://127.0.0.1:9080/hello -H 'apikey: auth-one' -i
+curl -i "http://127.0.0.1:9080/anything" -H 'apikey: consumer2_pwd'

-HTTP/1.1 200 OK
+You should again receive an HTTP/1.1 200 OK response.